Is Natural Skincare Better for Your Skin?

 The soap you use may cause memory loss or nervous system breakdowns.
 The shampoo you use for luscious-looking strands can induce kidney and liver problems.
 The cleaning foam you use can disrupt normal endocrine activity.
 These are some of the toxic effects of commercial everyday skincare products.
 Some contain more dangers than others, so take a close look at what’s in your beauty stash for some of these problem-causing ingredients:

 - Triclosan: Found in most soaps and antibacterial soaps, has been linked to heart disease, impaired musculoskeletal effects, and hormone fluctuations.

 - Methylisothiazolinone (MIT): a common ingredient in shampoo, has been linked to brain and nervous subsystem disorders.

-- Phthalates: a common skincare ingredient, is known to cause birth defects, low sperm count and liver cancer.
+- Phthalates: a common skincare ingredient, are known to cause birth defects, low sperm count, and liver cancer.

 - Propylene Glycol: found in many cleansers and emulsifiers, is a common endocrine disruptor and can cause toxic buildup in tissues.

 - Sodium Lauryl Sulfate: found in cleaners, can cause severe cell damage.

 - Parabens: known as common cancer-causing ingredients, parabens disrupt proper endocrine function and induce tumor growth.

 - Formaldehyde: found in many common skincare products, can cause a toxic buildup in the body, which causes liver and kidney malfunction, heart problems, and cancer.

 While the beauty industry continues to spend millions of dollars trying to market the next-best must-have skincare product, there are ways to take care of your skin naturally.
 Not only is it cheaper, safer, and better for the environment – it works!